 When to spot

 Resident year-round.
-Most active in the early morning and late afternoon.
-Due to its shy nature, patience is required for observation.
+Most active in the early morning.
+Due to its rarity and restricted habitat, observation requires dedicated effort.

 Where to spot